Welcoming new volunteers

 Safeguarding

-After 4 visits to the unit meeting, new volunteers will be expected to complete the safeguarding training required for their role and their recruitment checks.
-We understand our volunteers are extremely busy – so new volunteers will have up to 120 days after they’ve confirmed their role to complete their training and recruitment checks.
-Until this time, the new volunteer must be supervised around young members.
-Check out our visitor guidance if there’s anything you’re unsure about.
+After 4 visits to the unit meeting, new volunteers will be expected to complete the safer guiding training required for their role and their recruitment checks.
+We understand our volunteers are extremely busy – so new volunteers will have up to 80 days after they’ve confirmed their role to complete their training and recruitment checks.
+Until this time, the new volunteer must be supervised around young members, or if they’re in Scotland they must not be actively involved in unit meetings.

 If you have any concerns about the behaviour of a new volunteer, please talk to your local commissioner or the Girlguiding safeguarding team.